ibm-cloud-docs/sap/sap-terraform-automate-intro-hana-aas-anydb.md

 In many SAP project scenarios, the deployment of an SAP system is often a key and repeated task.
 This project value guide covers the automated deployment of {{site.data.keyword.cloud_notm}} VPC and Additional Application Server (AAS) to HANA.
 We will also discuss on [SAP NetWeaver of HANA database](/docs/sap?topic=sap-intro-automate-deploy-vpc-terraform-ansible&interface=ui) and [Backing up the HANA database IBM Cloud Object Storage](/docs/sap?topic=sap-sap-automate-intro-hana-db-backup-cos&interface=ui) in their respective sections.

 After your HANA DB and SAP NetWeaver application server are up and running, you may want additional SAP application servers deployed to increase workload capacity.
 With this automation, deploying infrastructure, performing SAP software installation, and joining the existing SAP system in less than twenty minutes is possible.
-For more information, go to [VPC with Additional Application Server ABAP on Linux for SAP HANA](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-sap-vpc-automation-hana-nw-abap-aas-51f5ccbc-23fe-42d0-a17c-7a90b73da835-global).
+For more information, go to [VPC with Additional Application Server ABAP on Linux for SAP HANA](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-sap-vpc-automation-hana-nw-abap-aas-51f5ccbc-23fe-42d0-a17c-7a90b73da835-global){: external}.

  ![Figure 1.
 Additional Application Server (AAS) to SAP instance and HANA instance](images/sap_value_guide_aas.svg "Additional Application Server (AAS) to SAP instance and HANA instance"){: caption="Additional Application Server (AAS) to SAP instance and HANA instance" caption-side="bottom"}